"It ain’t ignorance that causes the trouble in the world. It’s the things people know that ain’t so."—Josh Billings

 This state of affairs causes Sally Pipes to ask questions that should be obvious.
 Do we really want more government regulation?
 Do we want our health care to look like the IRS or DMV?

 The number one myth about care is that government somehow makes it more efficient.
-There’s plenty of evident to refute it, but the kicker is that we don’t really need books, studies, stats, and charts.
+There’s plenty of evidence to refute it, but the kicker is that we don’t really need books, studies, stats, and charts.

 It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it.